Constantin Meunier: Museum collections

 In 1939, the Constantin Meunier Museum dedicated to his work was opened in the last house in which Meunier lived and worked, in Ixelles, Brussels.
-Today about 150 of his works are displayed there.
-M - Museum Leuven also holds a number of important works by Meunier, as does Brussels' Fin-de-Siècle Museum.
-The Galleria d’arte moderna di Milano, one of the most important modern art collection in Italy, holds “The fisherman of Ostend”, 1850.
+Today about 150 of his works are displayed there as one of the constituent museums of the Royal Museums of Fine Arts of Belgium.
+The Fin-de-Siècle Museum, also part of the same institution, holds a notable collection of Meunier's works.
+Other museums in Belgium with Meunier's works in their collections include the M - Museum Leuven, La Boverie (Liège), Museum of Fine Arts, Ghent, and the Royal Museum of Fine Arts Antwerp.